Chulachuli Rural Municipality

-Chulachuli (चुलाचुली गाउँपालिका) is a rural municipality (gaunpalika) out of six rural municipality located in Ilam District of Province No. 1 of Nepal.
+Chulachuli (चुलाचुली गाउँपालिका) is a rural municipality (gaunpalika) out of six rural municipality located in Ilam District of Koshi Province of Nepal.
 There are a total of 10 municipalities in Ilam in which 4 are urban and 6 are rural.

 According to Ministry of Federal Affairs and Local Development Chalachuli has an area of 108.46 km2 and the total population of the municipality is 20820 as of Census of Nepal 2011.
 Chalachuli was a Village development committee which turned into rural municipality when fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development replaced all old VDCs and Municipalities into 753 new local level body (Municipality).
 To fulfil the requirements of a rural municipality an adjoining village development committee named Sakphara was added to it.